j4lib/talks/README.md

 # talks
-My talks in different contexts.
+My talks (various contexts, in German or English).